 Ciara also has experience in other areas of the law where they relate to property matters, including professional negligence, human rights, insolvency, breach of trust, undue influence and other equitable claims.
 She has also appeared in the Senior Courts Costs Office.

-As well as successfully conducting her own trials in courts and tribunals – including, recently, a five day trial in the Residential Property Tribunal, and a two day County Court trial where the other side were represented by Queens Counsel - Ciara has been led in a number of high profile disputes, including Moore v Moore EWHC 2202 Ch, concerning proprietary estoppel, and, in the Supreme Court, McDonald v McDonald UKSC 28, which concerned whether human rights principles can apply in disputes between private individuals.
+As well as successfully conducting her own trials in courts and tribunals – including, recently, a five day trial in the Residential Property Tribunal, and a two day County Court trial and a one day tribunal hearing where the other side were represented by Queens Counsel - Ciara has been led in a number of high profile disputes including, most recently, Moore v Moore EWHC 2202 Ch, concerning proprietary estoppel, and, in the Supreme Court, McDonald v McDonald UKSC 28, which concerned whether human rights principles can apply in disputes between private individuals.

 - BPTC – Outstanding – City University

 - PhD in Philosophy – Passed without corrections – UCL

 - MPhil in Philosophy – Informal distinction – UCL (joint highest mark across the Universities of London)

 - MA in Philosophy, Politics and Economics – First Class (with a college prize) - Wadham College, University of Oxford

 - Called 2011: Lincoln’s Inn

 - Walter Wigglesworth Scholarship: Lincoln’s Inn

 - Finalist: City University Mooting Competition